glmn/PUBGDiscoBot/README.md

 <img src="https://raw.githubusercontent.com/glmn/PUBGDiscoBot/master/misc/logo.png" alt="PUBGDiscoBot" align="right">

 Bot that notify all your friends in discord channel about your last game where you got at least TOP-3 rank.
-PUBGDiscoBot calculates amount of kills and damage.
-It also show same stats for each of your roster.
+PUBGDiscoBot calculates the amount of kills and damage.
+It also shows same stats for each of your roster.

 * Discord API based on <a href="https://github.com/Rapptz/discord.py">discord.py</a> library
 * PUBG API implemented with <a href="https://github.com/ramonsaraiva/pubg-python">pubg_python</a> project